Gets the element at the current position of the enumerator.

 Assembly: System (in System.dll)

-After an enumerator is created or after a Reset is called, MoveNext must be called to advance the enumerator to the first element of the collection before reading the value of Current; otherwise, Current is undefined.
+After an enumerator is created or after the Reset method is called, the MoveNext method must be called to advance the enumerator to the first element of the collection before reading the value of the Current property; otherwise, Current is undefined.

 An enumerator remains valid as long as the collection remains unchanged.
 If changes are made to the collection, such as adding, modifying, or deleting elements, the enumerator is irrecoverably invalidated and the next call to MoveNext or Reset throws an InvalidOperationException.
-If the collection is modified between MoveNext and Current, Current returns the element that it is set to, even if the enumerator is already invalidated.
+If the collection is modified between calling MoveNext method and obtaining the value of the Current property, Current returns the element that it is set to, even if the enumerator is already invalidated.

 Portable Class LibrarySupported in: Portable Class Library